Membership is Belonging

 When you are interested in becoming a member, you will need to participate in our Starting Point class.

 Starting Point is a two-hour class offered periodically either after the church service from 12:00 p.m. to 2:00 p.m. or Wednesday evening from 6:00 p.m. to 8:00 p.m.
 Childcare is available.
 The class focuses on journeys: Our personal journeys, the journey of the UU denomination and our journey together.
-For further information, contact Jim Crist of Forest Fisk.
+For further information, contact Jim Crist or Forest Fisk.